ryush1115/InstagramClone/grp3-instaphoto/README.md

-# Please navigate to Wiki for detailed instructions on running the App
+# Instruction to TAs: Please navigate to Wiki for detailed instructions on running the App

 # Getting Started with Create React App